-Ever look out a rain covered window and wish you could be out there with your drone?
+Have you ever look out a rain covered window and wished you could be out there with your drone?
 Most of our favorite quadcopters would not do well to get wet, but there are some that can handle it.
 We’re not just talking about a bit of rain, there are a handful of drones that are happy to go for a swim!

 Join us for a quick look at a few flying machines that can handle a dip in the ocean, these are some of the best waterproof drones.

 Thank you for joining us here at Drone Rush, we are a group of passionate technologists, eager to fly every drone we can get our hands on.
 Our enthusiasm for drones began as a hobby, and rapidly grew to seeking out the best camera drones on the market.
 Learning that there are many forms and functions of Unmanned Aerial Vehicles (UAS,) we strive to learn them all.

 We invite you on this drone journey, we ask you to trust us as a source to find the best drones on the market today.
 We also want to help you get the most from the experience, watch for tools, tips and tricks for your drone flights.